mkhuda/dockermi/README.md

     labels:
       dockermi.order: "2"    # This service will start after 'web'
-      dockermi.active: "true" # This service is also active
+      dockermi.active: "true" # This service is also active dockermi.key: "group1"
 ```

 #### Summary

 - The `dockermi.order` annotation controls the startup order of services.
-- The `dockermi.active` annotation determines whether a service should be active during the execution of the `dockermi.sh` script.
+- The `dockermi.active` annotation determines whether a service should be active during the execution of the `dockermi.sh` script
+- The `dockermi.key` [experimental] annotation serves as a unique identifier for a service (grouping), allowing for easier reference and management within the Docker environment.
 - When multiple services have the same `dockermi.order`, only the first service that appears in the `docker-compose.yml` file will be used for execution.
 - Using these annotations helps to manage complex service dependencies effectively, ensuring that the right services are up and running when needed.